 5. Retail spaces will be repurposed and reimagined

 Malls and retail spaces continue to suffer from evolving consumer trends over the past decade.
 COVID-19 created additional challenges that forced many to shut down either temporarily or for good.

-In 2021, developers will become more interested in repurposing these spaces for modern usage.
+In 2021, developers will become more interested in repurposing these spaces for modern usage and new real estate development trends.
 Examples include: